the value of online reputation management (photo by https://www.flickr.com/photos/[email protected]/)

 The High Stakes Game of Online Reputation Management

 Online reputation may not seem important until you need it.
-Your reputation often isn’t a consideration until it’s an emergency, such as when you’re dealing with a corporate crisis, bad review, or personal defamation.
+Your reputation often isn’t a consideration until it’s an emergency, such as when you’re dealing with a corporate crisis management situation, bad review, or personal defamation.
 But the fact is that there’s a lot you can lose if you don’t invest in a strong online reputation, and it can happen in an instant if you’re not proactive about maintaining your online reputation:

 - Your career: Plain and simple, employers are checking out job seekers online — often before you even get an interview.
 Today, 92% of companies are using social media and social networks to find top talent, and candidates who are researched online with a positive outcome are more likely to be hired and maintain the position for at least three years.
 Something as simple as getting you confused with a criminal with the same name can have potential employers hitting the delete button instantly.
 Whether you’re searching for a new job or trying to climb the ladder at your current position, a bad reputation can keep you down.

 - Your customers: It’s estimated that businesses in the United States lose more than $537 billion in revenue each year due to unhappy customers.
 And that’s assuming they were going to visit in the first place.
 They may not even give you a chance, as 80% of consumers won’t even consider buying from a business that has negative reviews.